miguellopezramirez/jeopardiproyecto/README.md

 Funny Game
 Este cambio busca generar conflicto

-This file was modified by Otmar.
+This file was modified by Otmar and Sebastian.